-3.3.3.
+3.3.2.
 The overlap region

-The laws presented in $\S2.1.2$ are compared with data from the simulations in figure 17, and the results from $\S2.2$ regarding the overlap region are presented in figure 18.
+The laws presented in section 2.1.2 are compared with data from the simulations in figure 20.
+And the results from section 2.2 regarding the logarithmic region are presented in figure 21.

-For APG1 the extended logarithmic law (2.17) gives profiles that are more in agreement than the usual ZPG logarithmic law, see figure 17(a).
-However, the value of the additive constant B in equation (2.17), which has a value of -2 close to separation in both DNS and experiments, had to be set to +1.5 to fit the DNS data in APG1.
+For APG1 the extended logarithmic law (18) gives profiles that are more in agreement than the usual ZPG logarithmic law, see figure 20a.
+However, the value of the additive constant B in equation (18), which has a value of -2 close to separation in both DNS and experiments, had to be set to +1.5 to fit the

+DNS data in APG1.
 This is true for all streamwise positions, and hence the value of the additive constant seems to depend on the pressure gradient, and not the Reynolds number.
-In the attached region of the separating boundary layer, the profile from equation (2.17) with B = -2 gives the best approximation, shown in figure 17(b).
+In the attached region of separating boundary layer, the profile from equation (18) with B=-2 gives the best approximation, shown in figure 20b.
 This is in agreement with the earlier investigation of the flow just upstream of separation in the simulation of NM, see Skote & Henningson (1999).